 Hilton Head Island takes pride in “environmental preservation and resource conservation practices” and thus has an extensive system of bike trails.
 A majority of people take advantage of the bike paths, greatly reducing traffic, which sets Hilton Head apart from other seaside resort towns.

 The island boasts 117 miles of shared-use pathways, 108 miles of paved shared-use paths, “secret paths” and 60-plus miles of public multi-use pathways.
-They also have another 14 miles of trails planned for the near future.
-You can find trails that take you under the live oak trees and through the maritime forest, wetlands, a salt marsh, as well as beaches.
+You can find trails that take you under the live oak trees and through the maritime forest, wetlands, a salt marshes, as well as along the beaches.

 SOAK UP THE SUN AT COLIGNY BEACH PARK

 Coligny Beach Park is popular with both locals and visitors.
-Not only does it provide beach access, but it also provides beach access for wheelchairs and strollers with beach mats leading all the way down to the water.
+Not only does it provide basic beach access, but it also provides beach access for wheelchairs and strollers, with beach mats leading all the way down to the water.
 You can also find beach chairs and umbrella rentals.

-The park has toilets, showers, changing rooms, gazebos, and various food options nearby.
-There are also bike racks and a parking lot.
+The park has restrooms, showers, changing rooms, gazebos, and various food options nearby.
+There are also bike racks and parking.

 Read More: 18 Of The Best East Coast Family Vacations and Destinations